Ongoing research projects

 In this project, we combine socioeconomic and agroecological studies to examine the two alternative development trajectories SI and AE in a joint research framework, enabling insights into how to most efficiently minimize trade-offs and harness synergies between agricultural development, food security, and biodiversity conservation.
 We specifically investigate how do the two development trajectories affect food and nutrition security and biodiversity conservation as well as other aspects of sustainability (e.g., poverty, labor burden, well-being, resilience), and whether the trajectories minimize trade-offs and maximize synergies between food security and biodiversity conservation.
 The project strongly emphasizes stakeholder involvement and policy outreach to contribute to development efforts that are better suited to combat hunger in Zambia and beyond.
 The project is carried out in collaboration with Prof Dr. Thomas Daum (School of Global Studies, University of Gothenburg, Sweden) and Dr. Mary Lubungu and Fwasa Singogo (both at Indaba Agricultural Policy Research Institute, Lusaka, Zambia) and is funded by the Foundation fiat panis.

 The cooperate doctoral college "Leverage points for a Transformation of Agricultural Landscapes: from Biodiversity Loss to Biodiversity Enhancement (HABIT)" is a joint project of the University of Hohenheim (UHOH) and the Nürtingen-Geislingen University of Applied Sciences (HfWU).
 The aim is to gain scientifically sound and practically applicable insights into how a trend reversal for the progressive loss of biodiversity in agricultural landscapes can be achieved.
+In our subproject, we are investigating how participatory landscape design can succeed in optimising both biodiversity and other important functions of the agricultural landscape.

 The Department of Ecology of Tropical Agricultural Systems is involved in the NOcsPS collaborative project at the University of Hohenheim.
 The aim of the BMBF-funded project is the development and analysis of a new cultivation system without chemical-synthetic pesticides but with optimized use of mineral fertilizers with innovative cultivation and utilization measures from the perspective of all relevant fields of agricultural science.
 At the same time, the opportunities and effects of such a radical changeover are to be analyzed at the level of individual plants, fields, farms and regions.
 Our department focuses on studies on the biodiversity of insects and spiders in the NOcsPS cropping system.
 Link to subproject description